pashmaklang/pashmak/doc/1_Variables.md

 copy ^ $somevar;
 ```

-when you give just a variable to copy command, the mem will be copy in that variable
+if you give just one variable to copy command, the mem will be copy in that variable

 look at this example: